yana-sidnich/Least-Privilege-Policy-Assignment/README.md

 1. The first - solution.py - assumes the input is loaded from local files.
 The file paths are sent on the command line execution.
 2. The second - solution_extra_points.py, receives the lambda name as an argument, and it extracts both lambda code and lambda policy, using the boto3 - aws sdk.
 This script reuses the functions and logic inside the original solution script.

+## Summery

+First of all thank you for this opportunity : )
+When I started this assignment I had more of a theoretical knowledge about lambda function and some other AWS services like S3 bucket, but I needed to gain more hands on experience working with tools like AWS CLI, AWS SDK (boto3 in this case), and using the different AWS services inside my code projects.
+This assignment made me "get my hands dirty" and starts gaining experience with this tools.

+I hope to hear from you if you see me fitted for this role, either way I would love to get a feedback from you about my submission :)

 ## Dependencies